Thriving on Country

 The Project

-This Reef Assist project aims to improve water quality for the Great Barrier Reef by working with landholders to repair and revegetate wetlands and cane drainage systems, slowing the water flow, filtering sediment and nutrient particles out of the water column, and restoring threatened species habitat and riparian corridors.
+This Reef Assist project aimed to improve water quality for the Great Barrier Reef by working with landholders to repair and revegetate wetlands and cane drainage systems, slowing the water flow so sediment and nutrient particles could be filtered out, and restoring threatened species habitat and riparian corridors.

 First Nations collaboration on and leadership of revegetation projects is an ideal avenue to support both reconnection with Country and culture and the establishment of pathways to intergenerational wealth and wellbeing for communities.
-By working together with Madjandji Aboriginal Corporation, the project aims to support the Madjandji people in developing long-term employment and enterprises working on Country, by providing opportunities to undertake both certified and casual training in natural resource management.
+By working together with Madjandji Aboriginal Corporation, the project aimed to support the Madjandji people in developing long-term employment and enterprises working on Country, through offering certified and informal training in natural resource management.

-At the same time, given the project’s need for a reliable supply of seedlings to establish 13,400 trees, native seed collection and propagation will be undertaken, and Mulgrave Landcare will be supported to develop capacity in supplying native plant seedlings for revegetation in Far North Queensland.
+At the same time, given the project’s need for a reliable supply of seedlings, the project supported Mulgrave Landcare to develop capacity in collecting and propagating seed and supplying native plant seedlings for revegetation in Far North Queensland.

-The project is repairing and revegetating wetlands and cane drainage systems by working in collaboration with Traditional Owners, local community and landholders like Lenny and Franco.
+The project worked in collaboration with Traditional Owners, local community and landholders like Lenny and Franco.

-A native plant nursery has been established – and a Mulgrave Landcare nursery manager installed – to produce seedlings for the project and provide social benefits for the community.
-A successful weekly volunteer program has been running at the nursery since May 2023 with an average of 10 repeat volunteers attending.
-In addition, 37 community nursery events have been hosted, resulting in more than 6,300 seedlings potted up and 69 kg of seeds collected and prepared for sowing so far.
+A native plant nursery was established – and a Mulgrave Landcare nursery manager installed – to produce seedlings for the project and provide social benefits for the community.
+A successful weekly volunteer program has been running at the nursery since May 2023.
+142 community nursery events have been hosted through the project, resulting in more than 21,000 seedlings potted up and 257 kg of seeds collected and processed for planting.

-In terms of on-ground works to repair and revegetate wetlands and cane drainage systems, three sites have been selected in partnership with willing landholders.
-Over 5,200 native trees have been planted across 1.7 hectares during 12 tree planting events, at two of the three project sites so far.
+In terms of on-ground works to repair and revegetate wetlands and cane drainage systems, three sites were selected in partnership with willing landholders.
+Over 19,000 native trees have been planted, and 8.9 hectares of riparian vegetation restored, with more than 100 volunteers joining tree planting events.

 For more information, please feel free to send us an online query.